aws/sagemaker-tensorflow-extensions/README.rst

 Install
 ~~~~~~~
-SageMaker TensorFlow extensions is installed as a python package :code:`sagemaker_tensorflow`.
+SageMaker TensorFlow extensions is installed as a python package named :code:`sagemaker_tensorflow`.

 First, make sure you have cmake installed.
 If not: